-Category I plaintiffs receive first priority in any trial groups created under the Case Management Order.
+- Category I cases include living plaintiffs who have been diagnosed with malignant mesothelioma or asbestos-related lung cancer.
+Category I plaintiffs receive first priority in trial groups.
 Any Category I plaintiff who dies before being deposed is moved to Category II.

 Information about trust claims is shared with defendants.
 Courts may require claimants to disclose the amounts they receive or expect to receive from bankruptcy trusts.
 Defendants are entitled to deduct these amounts from verdicts as “set-offs.”

 West Virginia’s Supreme Court of Appeals established a special panel to handle mass litigation cases such as asbestos personal injury lawsuits.
 Asbestos cases filed in West Virginia are currently referred to the Circuit Court of Kanawha County.

 Procedures for filing asbestos cases are established in the Mass Litigation Panel Asbestos Case Management Order.

 It requires a “Plaintiff Fact Sheet” from each plaintiff in a pending asbestos personal injury case.
 Plaintiffs must report work history, smoking history, medical providers and any benefits such as workers’ compensation and disability.

 Thank you for your feedback.
 Would you like to speak with a Patient Advocate?